Montreal Screwjob: Reactions

-An altercation ensued, with Hart giving McMahon a single punch, dropping him to the floor.
-Although Vince's son, Shane McMahon, and Brisco struggled briefly with Hart and Davey Boy Smith, Hart told them to take McMahon and leave or risk similar consequences.
-Hart angrily asked McMahon if he was going to screw him on the pay he was still owed, to which a groggy McMahon replied in the negative.
+Vince, however, didn't leave and said, "I'm gonna give you one".
+An altercation ensued, with Hart throwing a right hand and hitting Vince in the temple, dropping him to the floor.
+Although Shane and Brisco struggled briefly with Hart and Davey Boy Smith, Hart told them to take McMahon and leave or risk similar consequences.
+When Bret angrily asked McMahon if he was going to screw him on the pay he was still owed, a groggy McMahon replied in the negative.
 In the hallway outside the dressing rooms, Hart's then-wife Julie angrily confronted Triple H and others about the finish, but was escorted away by Owen Hart.
 McMahon had a black eye and a sprained ankle, which according to Bret Hart, was a result of his punch lifting Vince off the floor and Vince rolling his ankle once he landed.
 However, McMahon and Brisco have since stated on WWE Confidential that Brisco accidentally stepped on Vince's foot, which as he tried to get back to his feet, immediately sprained his ankle and sent him back to the floor, from which he suffered a concussion, and referred to Brisco's action as a 'comedy.'
 Michaels and Triple H were later confronted and assailed by angry fans outside the Molson Centre and in the lobby of their hotel.

 While Jim Neidhart, Davey Boy Smith, and Owen Hart had flown out of Montreal with Bret, McMahon faced a major revolt in the WWF locker room.
-Most wrestlers were outraged at him and threatened to boycott Raw or leave the company altogether.
-McMahon addressed a meeting in an effort to mollify the wrestlers who had been outraged that a WWF veteran had been double-crossed by McMahon—many feared for their own future and were suspicious of McMahon.
+Most wrestlers were outraged by him and threatened to boycott Raw or leave the company altogether.
+McMahon addressed a meeting to mollify the wrestlers who had been outraged that McMahon had double-crossed a WWF veteran—many feared for their future and were suspicious of McMahon.
 McMahon sought to explain that Hart had been disregarding the company's interests.
 By refusing to drop the title in Montreal, McMahon claimed Hart was jeopardizing the company's future by creating a potentially embarrassing situation that could affect its fortunes.
-The potential revolt was also quelled by Hart's counsel to wrestlers who asked him about boycotting Raw or leaving the company altogether.
-Hart advised them to fulfill their contractual obligations and not risk their own future over the episode.
-In protest, Mick Foley did not attend the next night's Raw show, but returned to work after that due to his contract stipulations.
+The potential revolt was also quelled by Hart's counsel to the wrestlers who asked him about boycotting Raw or leaving the company altogether.
+Hart advised them to fulfill their contractual obligations and not risk their future over the episode.
+In protest, Mick Foley did not attend the next night's Raw show, but returned to work after that due to a phone call from Jim Cornette, as well as his contract stipulations.